endeavouros-team/endeavouros-i3wm-setup/force-knowledge.md

 ## Firefox is autostarting at each login?

  Open `"${HOME}"/.config/i3/config`.
- Add/remove `#` at the start of the line to disable/enable auto start at login.
+ Add/remove `#` at the start of the line to disable/enable auto start at login:

  Before (default setting, firefox will auto start at login)